-PARENT PARKING AND PICK UP
+PARENT DROP OFF AND PICK UP

-Due to construction, we will not be able to use the east side of our building for pick up and drop off this year.
-Parents should use the parking lot between Apollo and the Junior High and loop around to drop students off at the gate and sidewalk at the West side of the playground.
+Parents should use the drive through lane on the East side of Apollo and the parking lot between Apollo and the Junior High to loop around to drop students off at the gate and sidewalk at the West side of the playground.
 Parents are not to leave a vehicle unattended (parked) in the drop off and pick up zone; this is a drop-off and pick-up area only.
 Please exercise caution and be patient as this is a congested area at arrival and dismissal times.
-Parents are not to go directly to classrooms or wait in hallways prior to school dismissal times (do not go through the double doors).
-Parents who wish to pick up their students at the end of school should use the parking lot between Apollo and MCIS.
-Students who ride home will be dismissed through the door that leads to the playground..
+Parents are not to go directly to classrooms or wait in hallways prior to school dismissal times.
+Parents who wish to pick up their students at the end of school should use the parking lot between Apollo and MCJH, or the drive through lane on the East side of Apollo.
+Kindergarten students who get picked up will be dismissed through the door that leads to the playground.